igorwaw/web-advent/content/pages/2016/15-timing.md

 3*17=51 seconds later, so that's the new value of step.
 Then we find the third disk and so on.
 All our disk sizes are prime numbers.

 I didn't code this solution, because at this point something rang a bell.
-I graduated in Computer Science, meaning at some point I learned a bit about advanced mathematics: number theory, matrices, differential equations, you name it.
+I graduated in computer science, meaning at some point I learned a bit about advanced mathematics: number theory, matrices, differential equations, you name it.
 I then forgot much of it as it was 20 years ago and most of this stuff is not needed for the daily work (except once in a blue moon it unexpectedly helps to solve a programming problem).
 But modulo